 However, all is not lost; you can still find a solution to boost phone signal on your business premises.
 OpenCell is one of the legal solutions, and it’s a BCA Partner, which offers signal amplification without breaking the law.

 The OpenCell Company is under the leadership of Graham Payne, who has vast experience in the mobile industry.
-He worked as the managing director for MBNL, a successful shared network and also a venture co-owned by EE, initially known as T-Mobile and Three in the UK.
+He worked as the managing director for MBNL, a successfully shared network and also a venture co-owned by EE, initially known as T-Mobile and Three in the UK.

-OpenCell has the solution for people looking for phone repeaters in the UK.
+OpenCell has a solution for people looking for phone repeaters in the UK.
 The mobile phone repeaters can meet the needs of a building not exceeding 5000 m² as it uses the Femtocell technology to provide a 3G signal for all mobile networks in the UK.

 If your clients are complaining of a weak signal, mobile phone repeaters will change the quality of your phone reception instantly.
 Regardless of the size of your business, you now have a way to keep your cell phone coverage strong all the time.